ExaWorks/psij-python/docs/getting_started.rst

 --------

 In PSI/J's terminology, a :class:`Job <psij.job.Job>` represents an executable
 plus a bunch of attributes.
-Static job attributes such es resource requirements are defined by the :class:`JobSpec <psij.job_spec.JobSpec>` at creation.
+Static job attributes such as resource requirements are defined by the :class:`JobSpec <psij.job_spec.JobSpec>` at creation.
 Dynamic job attributes such as the :class:`JobState
 <psij.job_state.JobState>` are modified by :class:`JobExecutors